ObjectProfile/Roassal3/how-to.md

 # How-to guides

-This page provides a list of recipes
+This page provides a list of recipes to solve a particular problem you have.
+This list will expand from the questions the Roassal community receive.
+If you wish to have a new how-to, just ask your question in the #Roassal channel on the [Pharo discord server](https://pharo.org/community).

 ## How to visualize any arbitrary object